theNewDynamic/oregonsadventurecoast.com/content/blog/answers-to-our-most-frequently-asked-questions-about-winter-storm-watching.md

 warning_copy: ''

 ---
+Updated November 2022

 _“Spectacular!”
 “Photos do not do it justice” “Breathtaking” “This is nature’s beauty at its best.”_ These are just a handful of comments we’ve heard visitors say after watching a winter storm on Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston.
 It’s a thing here, we call it [storm watching season](https://www.oregonsadventurecoast.com/storm-watching/)!
 The magnificent waves resulting from winter storms over the Pacific Ocean put on quite a show, sometimes soaring up to 300 feet when they crash into the rugged coastline.
-Winter Storm Watching is so popular with travelers, that we even have a special! **Save 15% on lodging at participating properties with our** [**storm watching lodging special**](https://www.oregonsadventurecoast.com/storm15/) **until February 28, 2022!**

 We get a lot of questions at the visitors center about storm watching season.
 In this post, we’ll address our commonly asked questions.